 Railway Avenue Central is focused around the Main and 10th Street intersections and connects through new pedestrian and cycle facilities to the north and south sections of Railway.
 Intersections are proposed to be protected, meaning vulnerable road users are physically separated from vehicles, and see the removal of 'slip lanes' which are more appropriately suited for conditions with high speeds and volumes of cars and few or no pedestrians.
 Intersections are otherwise signalized traditionally, with turn lanes for vehicles and medians to allow for two stage road crossings.

-Railway Avenue Central is width constrained, and parking cars interrupts traffic flow.
-The primary function of this corridor is the movement of people, with parking recommended to be accommodated off-street.
+Railway Avenue Central is width-constrained, and parking cars here interrupts traffic flow.
+The primary function of this corridor is the movement of people and vehicles, with parking recommended to be accommodated off-street.

 Railway Ave from Elevation Place to Main Street

-Timelines & Engagement: Engagement on Phase 2 – Railway Avenue Central will begin in 2020.
+Timelines & Engagement: Engagement on Phase 2 – Railway Avenue Central is anticipated to take place in 2023.
 Design will progress after further engagement and after data is collected after the construction of Railway Avenue South.
 The final design and construction will be subject to additional Council approvals.
-Construction is planned in the 6-year capital budget for 2022/2023.

 Railway Ave North